-The motivation to demonize a medium can go much deeper than the desire of the media itself to make headlines.
-In our giant, pan-corporate world, there's a good chance that some news outlets are owned by a guy who owns a major recording label.
-All of a sudden HQ's interest in stories about devious pirating activities becomes quite noticeable.
+The motivation to demonize a new medium can go much deeper than the desire of the media itself to make headlines.
+In our giant, pan-corporate world, there's a good chance that some news outlets are owned by a guy who owns a major recording label or magazines.
+All of a sudden HQ's interest in stories about devious pirating activities and free blogs which are stealing news readers' attention away becomes quite noticeable.
 To an audience generally uninformed about what the New Media is like to begin with, whether or not the story is true is irrelevant: the ring of truth is what becomes important.

-Take the Internet as an example; though it has come to dominate our lives today, it had a much greater mystique in The Nineties when it first became mainstream.
+Take the Internet as an example; though it has come to dominate our lives today, it had a much greater mystique in The '90s when it first became mainstream.
 People taking up professions in the media industry as a career and most of the people involved today still don't have a full grasp on what the Internet is, so when the assumption is that It's A Small Net After All, all of a sudden every little instance of graphic pornography or 4chan vandalism ends up speaking for the Internet as a whole.
-New Media Are Evil decreases a great deal once the industry and society have adjusted to major technological advances and sees them as the norm.
+This mentality decreases a great deal once the industry and society have adjusted to major technological advances and sees them as the norm.
 In other words, when the Medium stops being New, it stops being Evil.

 Sometimes the doomsaying has a kernel of truth.
-New media do change old media, sometimes for a net loss of quality in art or information.
-Most often, though, the new medium allows a new freedom from the old medium that makes for more opportunity.
+New media do change our culture, sometimes for a net loss of quality in art or information.
+Most often, though, the new medium allows a new freedom or added features that makes for more opportunity.
 This is Older Than They Think, as you can see from the very first examples.

 Don't forget that Old Media was NEW back then.